emissary-ingress/emissary/user-guide/knative.md

 - Knative requires a Kubernetes cluster v1.11 or newer with the MutatingAdmissionWebhook admission controller enabled. kubectl v1.10 is also required.
 This guide assumes that you’ve already created a Kubernetes cluster which you’re comfortable installing alpha software on.

-- Ambassador should be installed in your cluster.
-Follow one of the [installation guides](https://www.getambassador.io/user-guide/install) for instructions on installing Ambassador.
+- Ambassador Edge Stack should be installed in your cluster.
+Follow one of the [installation guides](https://www.getambassador.io/user-guide/install) for instructions on installing Ambassador Edge Stack.

 #### Installation